nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-Not all required fields are present (eg Name).
+Not all required fields are present (e.g. Name).

     * 1b1.
 IBook shows an error message.